DanieleSetti/isolated-rnd-lab/README.md

 Three standard users (`john`, `bob`, and `kim`) were created to simulate a development team environment:

 - Created using `adduser`, each with a default home directory.
-- A common password (`pass123`) was temporarily assigned for simplicity.
+- A common password was temporarily assigned for simplicity.
-- By default, home directories were created with `755` permissions, which allows read and execute access to others.

 ### 🔐 Admin User Hardening